nocomplexity/FreeAndOpenMachineLearning/architecture.rst

 An alternative for CUDA is OpenCL.
 OpenCL (Open Computing Language) is a framework for writing programs that execute across heterogeneous platforms.
 OpenCL (https://opencv.org/opencl/ ) has a growing support in terms of hardware and also ML frameworks that are optimized for this standard.

-You might have read and hear about TPUs.
+You might have read and heard about TPUs.
 A tensor processing unit (TPU) is an AI accelerator application-specific integrated circuit (ASIC).
 First developed by Google specifically for neural network machine learning.
 But currently more companies are developing TPUs to support machine learning applications.

 Within your solution architecture you should be clear on the compute requirements needed.
 Some questions to be answered are: